 Most violent crimes are felony offenses and as such, are often punishable by the highest tier of penalties, including decades in prison and a fine up to $10,000.
 Certain offenses can be amplified to violent crimes (and therefore greater penalties) given the facts and circumstances of the case, as relayed by the police or alleged victims.
 For example, murder charges are often heightened to first degree murder if evidence suggests that a “destructive device” was used during the commission of the offense.
 Many crimes contain similar language which heightens the degree of the offense as well as the respective penalty range.

 It is important to discuss all the facts and circumstances of your case with your San Jose defense lawyer as soon as possible.
 Any witness statements must be reviewed by your lawyer shortly after the offense takes place in order to receive the most accurate witness testimony.
 Witness memories often begin to fail weeks after an incident occurs.

 Ahmed and Sukaram Law | San Jose Violent Crimes Lawyer

-If you have been arrested on suspicion of a violent crime, do not hesitate to contact the attorneys of Ahmed and Sukaram.
-Our San Jose violent crimes attorneys have years of experience in assisting clients with their violent crime arrests and will work tirelessly to mitigate your penalties through delving deep into the facts of your case.
+If you have been arrested on suspicion of a violent crime, do not hesitate to contact the lawyers of Ahmed and Sukaram.
+Our San Jose violent crimes lawyers have years of experience in assisting clients with their violent crime arrests and will work tirelessly to mitigate your penalties through delving deep into the facts of your case.
 Every case is unique, and many arrest records do not detail the true circumstances of the arrest.
 Contact us today for your initial free consultation.